ben-251/ben-251.github.io/content/posts/on Mastroianni.md

 I've long had gripes with what Adam describes as naïve research.
 The idea is that flinging questions at a wall will eventually lead to truth if we go at it for long enough, which is just grossly ignores the importance of asking *good questions.* This extends far beyond science, applying even to art analysis.
 Consider these questions:
 - "Can infants represent occluded objects?"
 - "Why can newborn chicks perceive centre-occluded objects as connected?"
-- "Is *A Thousand Morning* a good poetry collection?"
+- "Is Mary Oliver's *A Thousand Mornings* a good poetry collection?"
 - "Do Chimps have a theory of mind?"
 - "Why does the Bell Jar have the fig tree imagery?"
 - "Why is this Queen sacrifice winning for White?"